Hinilawod: In theatre

-An abridged version was the first stage performance of the epic during the inauguration of the Cultural Center of Western Visayas on the campus of West Visayas State University in Iloilo City, Philippines in March 1983 under the patronage of the Cultural Center of the Philippines and the former First Lady of the Philippines, Imelda Marcos.
-The cultural group, Panayana performed the epic before the representatives of the First Lady and the high officials of the Cultural Center of the Philippines.
+An abridged version was the first stage performance of the epic during the inauguration of the Cultural Center of Western Visayas on the campus of West Visayas State University in Iloilo City, Philippines in March 1983 under the patronage of the Cultural Center of the Philippines and the former First Lady Imelda Marcos.
+The cultural group Panayana performed the epic before the representatives of the First Lady and the Cultural Center of the Philippines.

-Art Geroche, a local Ilonggo artist and Staff of the West Visayas State College (now a State University), provided a mural painting (oil on canvas) depicting the epic, for the lobby of the Cultural Center.
+Art Geroche, a local Ilonggo artist and Staff of the West Visayas State College (now West Visayas State University), provided a mural painting (oil on canvas) depicting the epic, for the lobby of the Cultural Center.
 The painting captures the important scenes in the adventures of the heroes of Hinilawod, in one panoramic view within a six by twelve feet opus of Geroche.

 This epic, which is orally transmitted from one generation to another, is still very much a part of the culture of the Sulod Nation in the mountains of Jamindan, Capiz.
 In April 1999, Alejo Zata recorded the epic as it was chanted by the natives of Sulod.

 University of San Agustin Little Theater (USALT) has staged its version of the Humadapnon fragment of the Hinilawod titled "Tarangban" ("Cave").
 It first staged the play in 2004.
 The production was revised to include the participation of then 17-year-old Manilyn "Tata" Glemer, a member of the Panay Bukidnon tribe in Tapaz, Capiz.
-Glemer knows how to chant the epic.
-Research was conducted with Glemer's mother, Gemma, the chieftain of their tribe and her grandmother, Lola Gamak, a binukot and chanter of the tribe.
+Glemer is able to chant the epic, and research was conducted with her mother, Gemma, the chieftain of their tribe and her grandmother, Lola Gamak, who is also a binukot and chanter.